bit-garden/godottpd/README.md

 A routeable HTTP server for Godot.

 This allows composable http servers to be built and configured.
 The idea is wherever Godot or it's editor can be ran, a server can be hosted.
-This would allow headless devices as well as normal desktops, androids and ios(ipads and iphons) to be able to host a server.
+This would allow headless devices as well as normal desktops, androids and ios(ipads and iphones) to be able to host a server.
 Building it this way also allows UI to be easily tacked on as Godot has this baked in.

 This project was inherited from dploeger.
 It was originally marketed as an ExpressJS like framework, but since my changes, I'm not sure this is true anymore.